Crafts Beautiful magazine projects

 Co-ordinated greetings card

 It's easy to make lovely co-ordinated cards using themed paper collections.
-Have a go with papers from your craft stash - instructions to make this 'Hi' card can be found here.
+Have a go with papers from your craft stash.

 Happiness Cross Stitch Sampler

-Make these fun celebration cards for your friends and family.
+Deliver a card with wow factor to celebrate a special occasion.
 You can personalise them too with patterned papers and stickers of their favourite things and hobbies.
-Use the instructions here to have a go!

 Felt Bird Decorations